igsor/PuPy/doc/source/supervisor.rst

 webots simulator [WEBOTS]_.
 The simulator automatically appends the controller module to `Python's <http://www.python.org>`_ search path, such that the :py:class:`Supervisor` class can be imported.
-Of course, the :py:module`PuPy` module is also made available:
+Of course, the :py:mod:`PuPy` module is also made available:

 >>> from controller import Supervisor
 >>> import PuPy